 The site forms part of a Special Landscape Area (SLA).
-The newly-adopted Tewkesbury Borough Plan states at paragraph 8.3 that SLAs 'are defined where the topography is a continuation of the adjacent AONB and / or where the vegetation and associated features are characteristic of the AONB'.
+The recently-adopted Tewkesbury Borough Plan states at paragraph 8.3 that SLAs 'are defined where the topography is a continuation of the adjacent AONB and / or where the vegetation and associated features are characteristic of the AONB'.
 SLAs 'play a role in protected the foreground setting of the adjacent Cotswolds AONB' and are considered by the LPA to be a valued landscape having regard to paragraph 174 of the NPPF.

 A key issue in respect of this application is the impact of the proposed development on the visual connectivity between areas within the AONB, when viewed both to and from the AONB.
-The relatively undeveloped nature of the land between Langley, Dixton and Oxenton Hills to the south and Alderton Hill to the north helps to maintain this geological and visual link.
-Other landscape and visual sensitivities include the perception of settlement shape and form from elevated vantage points, the influence of developments in views from public rights of way (including the promoted Winchcombe Way and Wychavon Way routes) and the perception of separation between Alderton and the B4077.
+The relatively undeveloped nature of the land between Langley, Dixton and Oxenton Hills to the south and Alderton/Dumbleton Hill to the north helps to maintain this geological and visual link.
+Other landscape and visual sensitivities include the influence of developments in views from public rights of way and the perception of from the B4077 and B4078.